zhangliu/acts/README.md

-# Activity-Apply
+# Acts
-this is activity-apply
+this is activity platform